Chart Color Schemes

 Franklin has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects that could affect the area.
-Notable ones are Franklin Aged Care Facility, Franklin Community Centre, Franklin District Park, and Franklin Storm Water Management.
-The following list details those likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 34 projects that could impact this area.
+Notable ones are Franklin Early Childhood School Expansion, Franklin Aged Care Facility, Franklin Community Centre, and Franklin District Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.